3 Things You Should Know About Classic Car Insurance

 Consider How You Use the Vehicle

-One of the most important considerations in determining what type of coverage you need for your classic car, and how much you'll pay for it, will be the way that you actually use your vehicle.
-If you're the type of collector that only takes your classic car to car shows, car club gatherings or for use in parades or other special occasions, you should consider a classic car insurance policy that covers damage only when going to or from these types of events.
+One of the most important considerations in determining what type of coverage you need for your classic car, and how much you’ll pay for it, will be the way that you actually use your vehicle.
 Because of the significant expense in repairing or replacing a classic vehicle, limiting the policy to provide coverage for these types of uses only will usually save you a lot of money and might actually be the only type of coverage you need.

 Consider How the Vehicle is Valued

-When considering a classic car insurance policy, you need to make sure that you and your insurance company fully understand how the vehicle's value is to be determined.
+When considering a classic car insurance policy, you need to make sure that you and your insurance company fully understands how to determine the vehicle’s value.
 One of the biggest mistakes consumers make when insuring a classic car is that of not fully understanding the actual amount that an insurance company is willing to pay if a classic car is stolen, totaled or damaged beyond repair.
 Therefore, make sure that you ask the agent to fully explain how the vehicle is to be valued, and make sure that you fully understand the language that is included in your policy contract regarding the amount to be paid if the vehicle is stolen or damaged beyond reasonable repair.

 Policy Restrictions on Parking and Storage